solomonxie/issues_blog/solomonxie/solomonxie.github.io/markdown/issue-46.md

 - Replace θ with the expression of `t` and solve for t:
     - `t*2π/3 = 1.7911 + 2πn` , and solve it to get `t = 0.9 + 3n`
     - `t*2π/3= 4.485 + 2πn`, and solve it to get  `t = 2.1 + 3n`
-- Study the trig function (review the `Sinusoidal Functions`), get informations:
+- Study the graph of trig function (review the `Sinusoidal Functions`), get informations:
     - Max at `(0, -31)`
     - Min at `(1.5, -111)`
     - Period is `2π/(2π/3)` and get the period is `3`